marcusgia2505/classsExGameInstructions/docs/Run.rst

 .. image:: _static/Dispay.JPG
     :alt:  300px

 If games are played for real money (and participants receive a payoff code), the lecturer does not only have the normal „display results“ button but also the enhanced button "Display results and payoff".
-If you should not want to pay out any money, for example in a practice round, you have the possibility of clicking on “display results only” below the actual button.
+If you should not want to pay out any money, for example in a practice round, you have the possibility of clicking on “display results only" below the actual button.

 .. note:: A game does not have an end button.
 A game is only stopped when a new game is started.